brillout/wildcard-api/docs/intro.template.md

 Yes and no.

-From the perspective of a third-party, yes,
+From the perspective of a third party, yes,
 GraphQL is more powerful.